Skip to contents

 shoreline

-sf object of bay segment polygons used to measure distance from the watershed high point to the bay.
+sf object of bay segment polygons used to derive the bay water mask and measure distances.
 Defaults to tbsegdetail.

 buf_segs